olga-dorogan/Bank/README.md

 * MySQL 5.5 or 5.6
 * JDK 1.7
 * Maven 3.
-* Tomcat 7+ to be able to run the application on a standalone Tomcat server
+* (optionally) Tomcat 7+ to be able to run the application on a standalone Tomcat server

 ###Download project###
 git clone https://github.com/olga-dorogan/Bank.git